5 Components of Quality Content

 Those days are long gone.
 Search engines have matured, they now have a mortgage to pay and an unhealthy interest in real ale and cheese, and give ranking priority to quality content over…well… just run of the mill content.

-So taking this into account, below are the five components that differentiate quality content from the ocean of mediocre content across the web.
+So taking this into account, what is it that differentiates quality content from the ocean of mediocre fluff around the web.

 1. It’s In-Depth and Informative